orchidsoftware/platform/readme.md

 ## License

-Orchid is covered by the MIT License.
-Please see our [license](LICENSE) for more information.
+Orchid is covered by the MIT license.
+Check [our license](LICENSE) for further information.